-Canadian Power and Sail Squadrons is celebrating its 80th Anniversary in 2018!
+Peterborough Power and Sail Squadrons is celebrating its 60th Anniversary in 2019!
 Safe Boating Instruction in the Kawarthas Since 1959

-Boating 2 Ė Beyond the Basics will be offered started Monday September 10, 2018 running for a total of six weeks.
+Marine Radio with DSC Endorsement-Our December Class is taking registrations now!The Maritime Radio course teaches emergency radio procedures and everyday operating techniques.
+This complete package with CD, and the new Digital Selective Calling, will prepare you for the Restricted Operator Certificate (Maritime) with DSC Endorsement exam.
+To operate a maritime radio, you need the certificate.
 More Details and Registration InformationCheck out our photos from our winter activities 2.7 million Canadian fire extinguishers are being recalled for being defective.
 Be sure to check the fire extinguishers on your boat(s) and elsewhere to see if they are safe or need to be returned.
 Further information at the Peterborough Examiner and on CBC Business News (this link includes photos).
 CPS-ECP and Peterborough Burgee logowear is now available through the URStore!

 Did you know about the CPS-ECP YouTube resource?
 Visit and view videos that will give you all kinds of boating tips and information on topics such as winterizing your boat, towing a boat, distress signalling, navigation, life jacket safety, docking and more.
 Explore the Videos

 There are Changes in Applying for a Pleasure Craft License announced by Transport Canada.
 You now have two options to help you request your free Pleasure Craft License: electronically (new) or by post.
 Full Details

 Do you realize you can saving money on your boat insurance every year?
 This can be done by taking our boating course and presenting your CPS-ECP Boating Certificate to your local insurance agent.
 Go to our national website for this and other great ongoing membership benifits.